-ART 199 BEGINNING LARGE SCALE WALL PAINTING AND MURAL MAKING METHODS
+ART 199 BEGINNING LARGE SCALE WALL PAINTING AND MURAL MAKING METHODS Course length: 27 hours lecture, 81 hours laboratory

 This course is designed to introduce the motivated beginner or the advanced student to the mural making process.
 Design concepts, content and painting techniques inherent to developing large scale works will be discussed and performed.
 A major component of this class will be the practical applications of skills learned by painting two "real world" projects throughout the course of the semester.